 Out of sight, out of mind—right?
 To quote ConversionXL:

 If the landing page is long enough for scrolling, duplicate the form or button in the very bottom of the page.

 Squarespace puts its CTA button in a prominent position on its landing page.

 And they add a second CTA button at the bottom of the page, as well as a header button that scrolls with you.

 What are directional cues?
-They’re any type of visual aid that guides a person’s eyes towards what you want them to see.
+They’re any type of visual aid that guides the user’s eye toward what you want them to see.

-In the case of landing page forms, they’re the arrows that point towards the form, the hero shots in which the hero is looking towards the form, or the compelling copy that ends right next to the landing page form.
+On landing pages, they’re the arrows that point towards the form, the hero shots in which the hero is looking towards the form, or the compelling copy that ends right next to the landing page form.

 Don’t give your users the opportunity to think of multiple reasons why they might not want your service.